 C&R expertise in hydrogeology spans all aspects of groundwater science, including groundwater and stygofauna sampling, groundwater mapping, impact assessment, groundwater quality investigation, contamination assessment, hydrogeochemistry interpretation, resource assessment, numerical flow modelling using MODFLOW and solute transport modelling using Geochemist’s Workbench (GWB).
 We specialise in sampling methods that adhere to high standards for sample preservation in remote areas.
-Get in touch with our hydrogeologists, Sian Kennare and Angela Bush, for more details on groundwater services that are a good fit for your needs.
+Get in touch with our hydrogeologist, Sian Kennare, for more details on groundwater services that are a good fit for your needs.

 C&R regularly perform groundwater sampling for a number of clients in remote and urban areas for contamination assessment or compliance monitoring.
 Our staff are highly trained in sample collection and preparation, and field testing of groundwater parameters and can provide practical advice on sampling relevant to your site and requirements.